Music Faculty and Staff

 Jeff is an active performer, adjudicator, and clinician having performed on NPR’s nationally syndicated program Mountain Stage, served as an adjudicator for the jazz division of the National Trumpet Competition, and appeared as a clinician for the Nashville Songwriters Association International.
 Mr. Wolfe is a charter member of the Jazz Education Network and a member of the International Trumpet Guild.

 Robert is the former President of the West Virginia chapter of the American Choral Directors Association.
-During his six years at Marshall, Mr. Wray has served as a guest conductor, clinician, presenter, and adjudicator in West Virginia and Maryland.
+During his seven years at Marshall, Mr. Wray has served as a guest conductor, clinician, presenter, and adjudicator in West Virginia and Maryland.